koitsu/fortune-mod-freebsd-classic/README.md

 ```
 # Common Use

-I will soon be submitting a new FreeBSD port called
+The FreeBSD pkg `fortune-mod-freebsd-classic` (port:
-`misc/fortune-mod-freebsd-classic` which will install these classic
+`misc/fortune-mod-freebsd-classic`) can be used to install these classic
 datfiles for use.
-No other changes need be done, as `fortune(6)`
+No other changes need be done, as `fortune(6)` searches for
-searches for files in both `/usr/share/games/fortune` as well as
+files in both `/usr/share/games/fortune` as well as
-`/usr/local/share/games/fortune` (ports/pkgs install theirs in the
+`/usr/local/share/games/fortune` (the pkg/port installs the files in the
 latter).

 # Building